AdaChain: A Learned Adaptive Blockchain: Evaluation

 \subsection{Convergence under Static Workloads}

 Our first set of experiments aims to demonstrate that \textit{\sys can rapidly converge to the optimal architecture under a static workload with no prior experiences required}.
-We run \sys for 100 episodes on four representative workloads (i.e., \wA-\wD).
+We run \sys for 100 episodes on four representative workloads (i.e., \A-\D).
 To compare \sys against the \emph{a priori} optimal architecture, we also perform a grid search in the action space to find the optimal architecture for each workload.
 For our four workloads, we compare \sys with the four optimal static architectures.

 Figure~\ref{fig:static} plots the performance of \sys and four baselines for each workload, where the baseline curves are smoothed for better readability.
 The curve for \sys is not smoothed.
 Each workload has a different optimal architecture.
-For instance, XOV+reorder is optimal for workload \wA, suboptimal for workloads \wB and \wC, but the worst for workload \wD.
-Unlike a fixed architecture that cannot adjust itself even under a static workload, \sys always converges to the optimal architecture for each workload quickly within $40$ episodes, no matter how bad the first episode (initial architecture) is.
+For instance, XOV+reorder is optimal for workload \A, suboptimal for workloads \B and \C, but the worst for workload \D. Unlike a fixed architecture that cannot adjust itself even under a static workload, \sys always converges to the optimal architecture for each workload quickly within $40$ episodes, no matter how bad the first episode (initial architecture) is.
 Due to Thompson sampling, \sys still performs some exploration in the architecture space even after convergence, as identified by the drops in the performance plot.
-Although these explorations do not seem useful under static workloads, they are crucial for finding optimal architectures under a changing workload which is more realistic in today's BaaS environment (see Section~\ref{sec:expchanging} for performance improvements with exploration).
+Although these explorations do not seem useful under static workloads, they are crucial for finding optimal architectures under a changing workload which is more realistic in today's BaaS environment\ifremove \fi.

 Comparing to exhaustive grid search (not shown in Figure~\ref{fig:static}) that takes $n_a$ (the size of action space, i.e., $100$ in our case) to converge and performs pure random exploration at all times, \sys converges much faster and strikes a better balance between exploiting known good actions and exploring unknown actions.
+Table~\ref{tbl:avg_tp} shows \sys's typical convergence time.
+In our definition, convergence is reached when staying within $95\%$ of the optimal performance for $5$ consecutive episodes.

 \sparagraph{Average performance.} \sys obviously does not outperform the optimal action in any workload (it is the optimal action, after all).
 However, we show that \sys does offer good average and worst-case performance after convergence.
 Table~\ref{tbl:avg_tp} shows the throughput for each blockchain on each workload in the last $20$ episodes of execution.
 Even with a few performance drops due to exploration, \sys achieves both the best average throughput \emph{and} the best worst-case throughput across all four workloads.